awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

 This tutorial describes configuring a VPC for Amazon RDS DB instances\.
 For more information about Amazon VPC, see [Amazon VPC Getting Started Guide](https://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/) and [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.

 **Note**
-For a tutorial that shows you how to create a web server for this VPC scenario, see [Tutorial: Create a Web Server and an Amazon RDS DB Instance](TUT_WebAppWithRDS.md)\.
+For a tutorial that shows you how to create a web server for this VPC scenario, see [Tutorial: Create a web server and an Amazon RDS DB instance](TUT_WebAppWithRDS.md)\.

-## Create a VPC with Private and Public Subnets<a name="CHAP_Tutorials.WebServerDB.CreateVPC.VPCAndSubnets"></a>
+## Create a VPC with private and public subnets<a name="CHAP_Tutorials.WebServerDB.CreateVPC.VPCAndSubnets"></a>

 Use the following procedure to create a VPC with both public and private subnets\.